MeIorito/MARCPRIV/README.md

 ## Usage

+### Manual keyframes

 1. Launch the application.
-2. Ensure the scanner is at its lowest position and the camera is level.
+2. Ensure the scanner is at its lowest position and the camera is leveled.
 3. Manage keyframes via the "KEYFRAME MENU" button: add, edit, delete.
 4. Adjust wait times and pictures per keyframe as needed.
 5. Click "START CYCLE" to initiate a scanning cycle.
 6. Use "SET NEW ZERO" to set a new tilt reference position if needed.

-7. Explore "Keyframe Calculator" to auto-calculate and add keyframes based on patterns (BETA).
+### Automatic keyframes

+1. Launch the application.
+2. Ensure the scanner is at its lowest position and the camera is leveled.
+3. Select "calc keyframes" in the keyframe menu, adjust the height and size of the object.
+Then press "Calculate".
+4. Adjust wait times and pictures per keyframe as needed.
+5. Click "START CYCLE" to initiate a scanning cycle.
+6. Use "SET NEW ZERO" to set a new tilt reference position if needed.

 ## Dependencies